meilisearch/documentation/learn/advanced/known_limitations.md

 **Limitation:** Meilisearch can only exactly represent integers between -2⁵³ and 2⁵³.

-**Explanation:** Meilisearch stores numbers as double-precision floating-point numbers.
-This means it can only exactly represent integers between -2⁵³ and 2⁵³.
-Double-precision floating-point numbers allow for greater precision and increase the range of magnitudes that can be represented.
+**Explanation:** Meilisearch stores numeric values as double-precision floating-point numbers.
+This allows for greater precision and increases the range of magnitudes that can be represented.